 Exceptions to meeting attendance requirements are these:

-Five Year Actives in good standing are required to attend three (3) meetings in a fiscal year, one

-(1) of which may be a community outreach project

-Ten Year Actives in good standing are required to attend three (3) meetings in a fiscal year, (one of which may be a community outreach project), only if they have chosen the meeting requirement instead of the placement requirement.
+Eight Year Actives in good standing are required to attend three (3) meetings in a fiscal year, only if they have chosen the meeting requirement instead of the placement requirement.

 Transfers June 1 st through December 31st

-A member transferring during this period is required to attend two (2) membership meetings, one (1) Council meeting, one (1) community outreach project, and one (1) fundraising shift.
+A member transferring during this period is required to attend two (2) membership meetings and one (1) Council meeting.

 January 1st through March 31st

-A member transferring during this period is required to attend one (1) membership meeting, one (1) Council meeting, one (1) community outreach program project and zero (0) fundraising shift.
+A member transferring during this period is required to attend one (1) membership meeting, and one (1) Council meeting.
 There shall be no Volunteer Placement required until the new fiscal year.

 April 1st through May 31st